kevgk/Leya/readme.md

 [![Gitter chat](https://badges.gitter.im/Improv3d-API.png)](https://gitter.im/Improv3d-API/Lobby)
 ## About
 Leya is an api that enables the work with MySQL databases in autohotkey, without exposing server credentials to the client.
 This is done by running the api on a php server, between the client and the database.
+In addition to that, you get a powerful authentification & permission system.

+You don´t need to write any SQL queries, leya gives you a collection of commands to access and alter the database, and builds the queries for you.

 ## Installation
 - Open `config.php`, fill in your server data and adjust permissions.